Pueblo Chemical Agent-Destruction Pilot Plant Explosive Destruction System (PCAPP EDS)

-The Pueblo Chemical Agent-Destruction Pilot Plant, is safely and efficiently destroying the stockpile of chemical weapons stored at the U.S. Army Pueblo Chemical Depot.
-The pilot plant uses neutralization followed by biotreatment as the technology to destroy the majority of the munitions, containing mustard agent.
+The Pueblo Chemical Agent-Destruction Pilot Plant safely and efficiently destroyed the stockpile of chemical weapons stored at the U.S. Army Pueblo Chemical Depot.
+The pilot plant used neutralization followed by biotreatment as the technology to destroy the majority of the munitions, containing mustard agent.